 The villas are located in Miliou village , Paphos.
-With the aroma of citrus and the seclusion of the village, the villas are ideal for those seeking true peace but being within easy distance of shops and taverns in Polis Chrysochous and Paphos.
+With the aroma of citrus and the seclusion of the village, the villas are ideal for those seeking true peace but being within easy distance of beaches, shops and taverns in Polis Chrysochous and Paphos.

 The villas are unique and are built in a traditional way.

 The ground floor villa includes: Traditional living area with feature working fire place, large sofa and coffee table.
 TV and office fitment.
 Fully equipped country kitchen with dining area.

 1st bedroom includes: fitted wardrobes, bedside tables and high quality twin beds, 2nd bedroom includes: fitted wardrobes and a modern king size bed with bedside cabinets.